 Stephanie: Thank you very much.

-Dave: You’ve been listening to 4 x 4 health sponsored by Datica.
+Dr. Dave Levin: You’ve been listening to 4 x 4 Health sponsored by Datica.
 Datica, bringing health care to the cloud.
 Check them out at www.Datica.com.
 I hope you’ll join us next time for another 4 x 4 discussion with health care innovators.
 Until then I’m your host Dr. Dave Levin.
 Thanks for listening.